Hello Kitty: Films

 Three Hello Kitty anime films were released in Japan.
 Hello Kitty: Cinderella released in 1989, Hello Kitty no Oyayubi Hime released in 1990, and Hello Kitty no Mahō no Mori no Ohime-sama released in 1991.

-On 3 July 2015, Sanrio announced a full-length animated Hello Kitty theatrical feature initially planned for 2019.
-In early 2019, it was revealed that New Line Cinema would be teaming up alongside Sanrio and Flynn Picture Company for an "English language film based on the venerable kid brand."
+On 3 July 2015, Sanrio announced a full-length animated Hello Kitty theatrical feature film initially planned for 2019.
+In early 2019, it was revealed that New Line Cinema would be teaming up alongside Sanrio and FlynnPictureCo. for an "English language film based on the venerable kid brand."
 In 2021, it was reported that Jennifer Coyle and Leo Matsuda had been hired to direct the film with Lindsey Beer set to pen the script.
-In 2025, a release date was set for July 21, 2028.
+In October 2025, a release date was set for July 21, 2028.
+In May 2026, David Derrick Jr. and John Aoshima were announced as the new directors, with Jeff Chan writing on a screenplay based on previous drafts that included Beer's.